 Whilst most privately fostered children are appropriately supported and looked after, we recognise that they are a potentially vulnerable group who should be monitored by the local authority, particularly when the child has come from another country.
-In some cases, privately fostered children are affected by abuse and neglect, or are involved in trafficking, child sexual exploitation or modern-day slavery.
+In some cases privately fostered children are affected by abuse and neglect, or are involved in trafficking, child sexual exploitation or modern-day slavery.

-Where a member of staff becomes aware of private fostering arrangements, they are aware that they need to notify the Designated Safeguarding Lead.
+Where a member of staff becomes aware of private fostering arrangements they are aware that they need to notify the Designated Safeguarding Lead.
 The Designated Safeguarding Lead will then speak to the family of the child involved to check that they are aware of their duty to inform Cheshire East.
 The school would also inform Cheshire East of the private fostering arrangements.

-17.0 Children who are absent from education
+Children who are absent from education

-Under Section 175 of the Education Act 2002 we have a duty to investigate any unexplained absences especially as a child going missing from education is a potential indicator of abuse or neglect.
+Under section 175 of the Education Act 2002 we have a duty to investigate any unexplained absences especially as a child going missing from education is a potential indicator of abuse or neglect.

-At Bickerton Holy Trinity Church of England Primary School we follow Cheshire East's procedures for dealing with children that are absent or who go missing from lessons and/or school.
+At Bickerton Holy Trinity CE Primary School, we follow Cheshire East's procedures for dealing with children that are absent or go missing from lessons and/or school.
 All staff are aware that children going missing, particularly repeatedly or prolonged, can act as a vital warning sign of a range of safeguarding possibilities.
-This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation, including involvement in county lines.
-It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, so called 'honour'-based abuse or risk of forced marriage.
-Early intervention is essential to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
+This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
 We will refer to: Working together to improve school attendance - GOV.UK (www.gov.uk)